polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 and play around with them, to include the tactile parts of your brain while learning.
 If you want to learn Hyperlambda, I have written a _"book"_ about it, which you can find by clicking the _"home"_ button in the help files, and choosing the _"Hyperlambda"_ sub section.

-### License

-Phosphorus Five is distributed under the terms of the GPL license version 3, but proprietary options exists if you want to create _"closed source"_ or _"proprietary software"_.